Mahmoud-ghareeb/NeMo/README.rst

 * Pytorch 1.13.1 or above
 * NVIDIA GPU (if you intend to do model training)

-Install NeMo Framework
+Install NeMo Framework With Beam Search
 ----------------------

-Build from PIP
+1. Build from PIP
 ^^^^^^^^^^^^^^^^^

 If you want to clone the NeMo GitHub repository and contribute to NeMo open-source development work, use the following installation method: